 Recovery for NTFS-formatted Windows RAIDs, includes hardware RAIDs and Windows software RAIDs.
 Supports RAID-0 and RAID-5 configurations.
-Automatically finds RAID parameters, such as start sector, stripe size, rotation, and drive order.
+Automatically finds RAID parameters, such as start sector, block size, rotation, and drive order.
 Easy to use wizard, no user input required, fully automated recovery.

 RAID Recovery for Windows recovers the entire content of your broken RAID within minutes.
 You will be able to copy the files and folders over to another disk.

 RAID Recovery for Windows works for NTFS-formatted RAID-0 or RAID-5 configurations.
 It supports both, hardware RAIDs managed by the motherboard or a controller card, and software RAIDs managed by Windows (dynamic disk arrays).

 Remove the drives from the RAID controller and attach them locally to your machine.
 Make sure the drives are all recognized by Windows Disk Management.
 If you are trying to recover a RAID-5, it is Ok to attach one drive less than the total number of drives in that RAID.
 RAID Recovery for Windows also works with images of your drives.